Dardana/ts-compression-eval/README.md

 ```
 This flexibility allows you to test specific configurations or algorithms without needing to run the entire suite of experiments.

+9. Accessing Experiment Results: If you run the experiments yourself, the results will be automatically saved in the _python/results folder.

+10. Plotting Results: To reproduce the figures from the thesis or visualize your own results, use the scripts provided in _python/experiments/figs. These scripts are designed to generate the same types of plots used in the thesis, based on the experimental outputs.

 ## Acknowledgments

 This project builds upon the original lzbench benchmark and its predecessors.
 Special thanks to the open-source community for their contributions to the field of data compression.